Robert P. Burke - Director of Research

 Emily Tully joined AICUO in 2014 after spending three years in Washington, D.C. as the Senior Policy Advisor for a Congressman from Ohio.
-Before working on Capitol Hill, Emily spent five years in state government working for two different members in the Ohio House of Representatives and the Ohio Senate.
+Previous to working on Capitol Hill, Emily spent 5 years in state government working for two different members in the Ohio House of Representatives and the Ohio Senate.
 Emily also managed a successful congressional campaign in 2010 before moving to D.C.

-As the “face” of AICUO at the Statehouse, Emily is responsible for advocating AICUO's policy and regulatory priorities.
-As Senior Director of Government Relations, she lobbies the executive and legislative branches on behalf of AICUO members and crafts policy to reflect member interests.
-Emily is also responsible for coordinating Independent College Day on Capitol Square, manages the association’s social media, and oversees the association’s government relations intern.
+Emily is responsible for advocating AICUO's policy and regulatory priorities.
+As Director of Government Relations, she lobbies the executive and legislative branches on behalf of AICUO members and crafts policy to reflect member interests.
+Emily is also responsible for coordinating Independent College Day on Capitol Square.